AirCodeLabs/aircode/docs/en/src/getting-started/index.md

 # Quick Start {#intro}

-This is a 5-minute onboarding tutorial for developers who are new to AirCode.
-Through this tutorial, you will learn:
+This doc is a 5-minute onboarding tutorial for developers new to AirCode.
+Through this tutorial, you will learn the following:
 1. Create an AirCode application, develop and debug cloud functions online
-2. Deploy a Hello World online API, which can be invoked directly through HTTP
+2. Deploy a Hello World online API, and invoke it directly through HTTP

 We have provided an example that you can run directly.
-Click **Run**, and you will see the result of the function in below example.
+Click **Run**to see the function result in the example below.

 <script setup>
 import { useData } from 'vitepress';